machinat/sociably/website/docs/embedded-webview.md

 ### Determine the `platform`

-Somtimes you might want to decide which patform to log in, for example, when an user opens the web page in the browser.
+Sometimes you might want to decide which platform to log in, for example, when a user opens the web page in the browser.
 It's determined in this order:

 1. The `platform` option while constructing `WebviewClient`.
 For example: